View the GrandWomen program

 Former Refugee and Retired – NJ Council on the Arts

 Kim is a 69-year-old former refugee from Vietnam who came to the US at age seventeen on the first army transport plane leaving Saigon during the Vietnam War.
 She worked for the NJ Council on the Arts before retiring last year, supporting folk and traditional arts and artists.
 She is always looking for ways to give back to the society that took her in and gave her a second life.
-She now works as an arts consultant for the DE State Arts Council.
 Kim and her husband have a son who was brought up in a non-traditional household.
 She has performed in two previous Theater of Witness productions.

 “I was always a dreamer with wide imaginings.”